vwfinley/regarding/README.md

 - The title of each article begins with the word "**Regarding**".
 - The id of each article has the capital letter of the series and the order of the article in that series.
 For example **A-004**.
 - Each article is produced as a .pdf file.
-- Each folder in the repo has a README.md file with navigation links to the contents.
+- Each series folder in the repo has a README.md file with links to the articles.
 You may need to scroll down to see the links.

 # Motivation
 Upon reviewing my old notebook, I became disappointed with what I found: